Danncode10/Link-To-QR-Code-using-Python/README.md

 pip install qrcode Pillow
 ```
 ### Example

+The generated QR Code is saved in Output.jpeg

 ```
 Enter the URL you want to generate a QR code for: https://example.com QR code generated and saved as Output.jpeg